mrSandS/hbook/README.md

+# Hbook
-# Hbook is a tracking application that allows people to make notes on their health issues and observe correlations between them.
+A tracking application that allows people to make notes on their health issues and observe correlations between them.